neurolabusc/dcm_qa_cs_dl/README.md

 These images demonstrate `HyperSense` Compressed Sensing (CS) as well as [AIR Recon DL](https://arxiv.org/pdf/2008.06559.pdf) Deep Learning.
 These images simulate a GE 3T Architect running MR30.1 and were provided by Jaemin Shin (GE Medical), [see here for more details](https://github.com/mr-jaemin/ge-mri/tree/main/data).

-HyperSENSE (HS) must be used with [ARC (GRAPPA)](https://mriquestions.com/grappaarc.html) acceleration, but is not compatible with [ASSET (SENSE)](https://mriquestions.com/senseasset.html).
+HyperSENSE (HS) must be used with 3D acquisitions (either gradient echo and spin echo) and [ARC (GRAPPA)](https://mriquestions.com/grappaarc.html) acceleration.
+It is not compatible with [ASSET (SENSE)](https://mriquestions.com/senseasset.html).
 ARC can be 1x1 but it’s still required.
 The acceleration factor is for only the randomly sampled k-space locations.
 This factor doesn’t account for any ARC acceleration across ky-kz, partial fourier across ky-kz, or elliptical corner cutting typically used in HyperSENSE.
 Because HyperSense samples a radial (rather than square) k-space an agressive HS factor of 1.5 will reduce acquisition time by more than 2 times (100%*.7/1.5=47%).
 Note that HS is both in-plane and between-plane.
 Therefore, HS is not a good match for the existing BIDS [ParallelReductionFactorInPlane](https://bids-specification.readthedocs.io/en/stable/glossary.html#objects.metadata.ParallelReductionFactorInPlane) tag.

  - `GE_10_MPRAGE_P2S1H1.24`: CSx1.24
  - `GE_13_Ax_T2_FLAIR_FS_DL_High`: DL high (0.75)